Gugan-12/AI-Interview-Practice-Partner-/README.md

 - Needs `.env` file with API keys
 - Firebase config must be updated for production
 - Works fully on free-tier hosting

+# @ update
+- Claude API is updated for reliability